-An Incomplete may be granted in extreme circumstances, if documentation is provided as a valid reason for failure to complete the course requirements and the student has completed over 75% an incomplete grade, the student must complete the work within the specified time frame (and no later than the end of the following semester - 6 months) or the" I" will be automatically converted to an "F"ISMISSAL and WITHDRAWAL FROM THE GRADUATE NURSING PROGRAM
+An Incomplete may be granted in extreme circumstances, if documentation is provided as a valid reason for failure to complete the course requirements and the student has completed over 51% of the required coursework.
+After being assigned an incomplete grade, the student must complete the work within the specified time frame (and no later than the end of the following semester - 6 months) or the" I" will be automatically converted to an "F".
+Receiving two Fs while matriculating in the graduate nursing program will be dismissed from the graduate nursing program.